twitu/genome-assembly/README.md

 The computer _mmer_ and _kmer_ are then stored in the two level hash structure.

 ### 1.3 Pruning low abundance _kmers_
+Due to errors in experiment some base pairs can be misread.
+Reads containing erroneous base pair

 ## Delete a file